anilsathyan7/sudoku/README.md

 "https://developers.google.com/google-apps/realtime/realtime-quickstart"

 For deploying the application in app-engine, download: Google Cloud SDK.

-Finally, Enable Drive API.
+Enable Drive API from API console and note down the client ID.

 For further instructions:-
 "https://cloud.google.com/appengine/docs/standard/python/getting-started/hosting-a-static-website"

 ### Running the tests

-Locally :-
+#Locally :-

 Add your 'Client ID' in the space provided.
 Start the server and set it listening at a specific port adress.
 Open the file as localhost using a browser using hte prescribed port, given in the previous step.
 Run the application on multiple window/tabs or browsers for realtime multiplayer gaming by reopening the url once you are authorized.

-Online:-
+#Online:-

 You may host the same in google app-engine or similar setup and run the game from different systems with differetn accounts.Use the same url everywhere once you have logged in.